CameronZhi95/Squirrel_Tracker/README.md

 # Contributing to Squirrel Tracker

+This is a semester project dedicated for IEOR 4501 Tools for Analytics.
 Any contributions, bug reports, bug fixes, documentation improvements, enhancements to make this project better are warmly welcomed.

 # Contributors